 I am a computer science graduate of the Massachusetts Institute of Technology.
 Early employers were the MIT C. S. Draper Lab, Masstor Systems Corporation and 3Com Corporation.
 My longest and latest professional tenure was at TIBCO Software from which I retired in 2002.
 During retirement, I have kept my hand in by serving as an advisor and on the boards of some small technology companies in Silicon Valley and the Tahoe Sierra.
-My interests include amateur radio, flying, skiing, SCUBA diving, fishing, hiking, community service and liturgical chanting.
+My interests include amateur radio, flying, skiing, SCUBA diving, photography, fishing, hiking, community service and liturgical chanting.
 Ann enjoys sewing, crochet, costumery, puzzles, fantasy novels and Rennaisance Faires.
-Our son Jeremy, a computer science graduate of Cornell University, works in IT support at Stanford University.
-He lives in San Jose with his wife, Laurie and our extremely cute grandson, Corwin.
-Our son Dan is working for Union Square Hospitality Group of New York City, pursuing a passion for the hospitality industry that he honed at Cornell University and the Culinary Institute of America.
-He is currently posted in metro Boston where he is about to open USHG's latest Shake Shack.
+Our son Jeremy, a computer science graduate of Cornell University, works in IT security at Stanford University.
+He lives in San Jose with his wife, Laurie and our young grandson, Corwin.
+Our son Dan lives in Needham, MA with his wife Melissa and is about to open his new catering kitchen and virtual restaurant.